evolutionengine/elixir_masters/docs/index.md

 Let's consider this, the world basically works by **communication**, communication is required in every aspects of life, products communicate their utility, services communicate their usability, consumer communicate their requirements, etc, and in this world of communication **data** is constantly being passed from one point to another.

 **Elixir** is extremely well suited for these applications, it really shines when data has to be transformed and transferred in a highly concurrent, distributed and fault tolerant manner.
 Often, data has to be transformed to suit the end users, Elixir with all its eco-system is a perfectly capable system for it.
-Perhaps, that's why products like **WhatsApp, Discord & Bleacher Report** rely so highly on it.
+Perhaps, that's why products like **WhatsApp (Erlang), Discord & Bleacher Report** rely so highly on it.

 ## Understanding Elixir